spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 If you want to ensure that a Pub/Sub trigger only fires when a certain message payload arrives, you can provide __Payload Constraints__ in the trigger.
-These are key/value pairs where the key must be found in the incoming message payload, and the value must match using regex.
+These are key/value pairs where the key must be found in the incoming message payload.
+The value must match using regex.

-For example, if we had configured:
+For example, if we configured:

 {%
   include